radishmouse/tow-tow/README.md

 # tow tow! (that's "bang bang" in case you're wondering)

-Included with the repo is a demo video, which you'll need to download to view.
+Included with the repo is a [demo video](https://raw.githubusercontent.com/radishmouse/tow_tow_practice/master/demo.mp4), which you'll need to download to view.
 (Sorry for the inconvenience.
-I was feeling lazy and didn't want to have to upload the video to youtube.)
+I was feeling lazy and didn't want to have to upload the video to youtube just so I could embed it.)

 ## What is it?